 Fermented garlic—enhanced benefits

 Fermented garlic seems to surpass the nutritional value of fresh garlic.
-Studies have found that the fermentation of fresh garlic dramatically raises it’s properties and its bioavailability.
-Nutrients in fermented garlic are easier for the body to digest and assimilate.
-This is also true of most fermented foods.
+Studies have found that the fermentation process dramatically raises it’s properties and bioavailability.
+Nutrients in fermented garlic are easier for the body to digest and assimilate, which is true of most fermented foods.

-- Researchers compared fresh garlic with fermented garlic and discovered that the antioxidant activities of fermented garlic are much higher.
+- Researchers compared fresh garlic with fermented garlic and discovered that the antioxidant activity in fermented garlic is much higher.

 - Studies also reveal that fermented garlic contains high levels of hydrogen peroxide created during fermentation.
 Hydrogen peroxide is also produced by the body and can eliminate most bacteria, virus, fungi and other harmful microorganisms.